ScilifelabDataCentre/data.scilifelab.se/content/services/hosting.md

 ## About the hosting environment

 The technical environment of the SciLifeLab Data Platform hosts web-based computational tools and databases related to data-driven life science research.
-This will include computer-intensive software and large-volume datasets.
+This will include compute-intensive software and large-volume datasets.

 The hosting environment is hosted on a three-node Kubernetes cluster (hardware located at KTH IT) with connected on-prem (from KTH IT) and cloud (SUNET) storage, which is managed by the [SciLifeLab Data Centre](https://scilifelab.se/data).
 User-oriented services offered on the SciLifeLab Data Platform are available to any researcher in Sweden, regardless of whether they are affiliated with SciLifeLab.
 Services targetted towards data-producing facilities are available to SciLifeLab infrastructure units, but we welcome enquiries from others.